-Management in the office space constantly adapts to what is the most effective with the working generation.
+Management in today’s office environment is constantly evolving to meet the needs and expectations of a dynamic workforce.
 Gallup found that focusing on positive management is one way to be more effective and have more responsive, driven employees.

 To achieve positivity in management during an office relocation, a change management approach should be considered.
 Many companies currently use models of change that emphasize centralized control, routine behavior, and predictable outcomes.
 While such models are appropriate in stable environments, they are ill-suited to turbulent environments.